 Senate officers shall be chair, chair-elect, recorder, treasurer, archivist, and parliamentarian.
-The chair and chair-elect shall be elected from the faculty at large.
-The recorder, treasurer, and parliamentarian shall be elected by the senators from their group.
+The archivist, chair and chair-elect shall be elected from the faculty at large.
+The recorder, treasurer, and parliamentarian shall be elected by the senators from the currently sitting senators.
 It is recommended that a person be on the Senate for a year before they are an officer.
-(Rev. 12/2004 by Faculty Senate)
+(Rev. 11/2013 by Faculty Senate) Should a sitting senator be elected chair-elect or archivist, the senator's seat will be considered vacant and should be filled as detailed in section F.